unixpickle/model3d/examples/usable/trash_can/README.md

 # trash can

 These are a few cool trash can designs.
+They are implemented as functions in 3D cylindrical coordinates.

 "Swirl" design: